iLVL-Key/FFXI/addons/VanaPad/readme.md

 ## Version History

 Version 1.0 (Full Release)
+- Added the ability to copy the contents of a note to the clipboard.
 - Adjusted accuracy of button detection to be much more precise.
 Now uses the exact width of the text box to determine the spacing of buttons.
 - Code cleanup.